ctkelley/SIAMFANLEquations.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://ctkelley.github.io/SIAMFANLEquations.jl/dev)
 to get the headers for the solvers and some of the test problems.
 I continue to work on the docs and they will get better, but will never be as good as the notebook.

-This book will not cover theory.
+This book will not cover theory in detail (ie no proofs).
 My two books on nonlinear equations

 (Kel95) C. T. Kelley, [***Iterative Methods for Linear and Nonlinear Equations***](https://my.siam.org/Store/Product/viewproduct/?ProductId=862) , Frontiers in Applied Mathematics 16,  SIAM 1995